abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 realistic.

-The customs of gathering together, taking precepts, making offerings, dedicating the merit to benefit an individual are ways of taking that feeling of sadness and loss on the occasion of a person’s death and uniting it with an act which is intrinsically wholesome, a brightening act of generosity and kindness.
+The customs of gathering together, taking precepts, making offerings, and dedicating the merit to benefit an individual are ways of taking that feeling of sadness and loss on the occasion of a person’s death and uniting it with an act which is intrinsically wholesome, a brightening act of generosity and kindness.
 Acts of generosity and dedicating merit bring happiness, brightness, and invigoration to the mind and the heart.